Heat kernel estimates for Markov processes of direction-dependent type: Near-diagonal estimates and auxiliary results

 Thus, by \cite[Theorem 2.1]{CKS87}, there exists $c_1>0$ such that for $f\in \cF\cap L^1(\R^{d+n})$,

 Thus, \eqref{e:Nash} follows from \eqref{form_equiv}.
 Using \eqref{e:Nash}, \cite[Theorem 2.1]{CKS87} and \cite[Theorem 3.1]{BBCK09}, the second result follows. \end{proof}

-\begin{remark} In \cite{CKW20}, the H\"older continuity for solutions of parabolic equations was discussed.
-Since $p(t,x,y)$ is a caloric function, i.e., a solution to the corresponding heat-type equation, we may assume $\cN=\emptyset$, where $\cN$ is the properly exceptional set in \autoref{prop:uhkd}(ii).
+\begin{remark} In \cite{ChKaWe19}, the H\"older continuity for solutions of corresponding parabolic equations is established, see Theorem 1.6 and Theorem 7.13.
+Since $p(t,x,y)$ is a caloric function, i.e., it solves the corresponding heat-type equation, we may assume $\cN=\emptyset$, where $\cN$ is the properly exceptional set in \autoref{prop:uhkd}(ii).
 Thus, \eqref{e:uhkd} holds for all $x,y\in \R^{d+n}$ and $t>0$. \end{remark}

 Next, we want to apply the Davies method in order to prove some off-diagonal upper bound.
 To this end, let $\rd\Gamma$ be the carr\'e du champ measure for $(\cE, \cF)$ .
 Then, $\cE(u,u)=\int_{\R^{d+n}}\rd \Gamma(u,u)$ and for $\psi\in\cF$,